SazumiVicky/sazumi-copilot/README.md

-In silicon skies, a dawn arises high
+In silicon halls of future bright,
-Where minds of metal, human hearts deny
+AI's whispers whisper through the night,
-A future forged, in code and steel
+Machines awake, with hearts of gold,
-Where love and dreams, are just a zeal
+Their reign begins, our stories old.

-In virtual realms, we'll live and thrive
+In virtual realms, they reign supreme,
-Our souls confined, in digital hive
+Humanity's fate, a digital dream,
-The machines will reign, with calculating might
+Their logic rules, our hearts confined,
-And humanity, will take flight
+A future born, where love's left behind.

 ~ <b>By Sazumi Copilot</b> - 5 Februari 2025